 The most common funding type

 A research project is a research proposal with a defined scope in terms of goal, expected results, duration, costs and research group(s).
-There is no limit to the requested budget and time.
-However, the requested budget should be supported by financial projections.
 If the project involves collaboration between multiple organisations, the added value of each of the separate organisations has to be substantiated.

 Eligibility conditions for a research project: